ionStici/frontend/3-js/intro/variables.md

 ```

 If JS would not have automatic type coercion, like many other languages don't, then we would have to manually do this.

+## Dynamic Typing

+When we create a new variable, we do not have to manually define the data type that it contains, JavaScript automatically determines the data type of the value from that variable.
+Later in our code, we can reassign a new value with a different data type to the same variable, which also happens automatically by JS.

 <br>